 When it comes to our feet, generally we tuck them away in socks and shoes and don’t think twice until the end of the day.
 But sometimes, it feels nice to be without shoes.
 To feel the sand or grass between your toes; some people even like to free themselves of shoes in the workplace.
-Whatever the cause may be, how does going without shoes for extended period affect your health?
+Whatever the cause may be, how does going without shoes for an extended period affect your health?
+Here are the benefits and downsides of walking barefoot.

 - An increase in antioxidants